amnasr32/-Jeu-de-cartes-Site-web-/README.md

 To Launch this website you can click on the followwing  php file : "PageDAcceuil.php"

-===> To get to know more about and test this project please read this following  file "document_descriptif.pdf".
+####To get to know more about and test this project please read this following  file "document_descriptif.pdf".

-Author:
+##Author:
 *******
 <nasramira8@gmail.com>